FrozenMind5/A-Simple-Employee-Portal-/README.md

 # A-Simple-Employee-Portal-
-This project has generated with ASP.net Core and Angular.
-Employee management portal can add, delete and view employee.
+This project has generated with ASP.net Core (backend) and Angular (frontend).
+Employee management portal can add, delete and view employee connenting with local MSSQL Server.
 Also there is a depertment section which can add and view departments.